 There are no additional MPH core course requirements for residency students.
+Please see residency's suggested courses.

 Modifications of Core Course Requirements

 In some exceptional circumstances, students may be granted a modification of some core requirements if they can demonstrate and document that they have previously acquired the associated core competencies.
 Even if a modification is granted of a core course, a minimum of 80 credits are still required for graduation.